psanders/tads2021/README.md

 The next item you will need is NodeJS `+v14.16.0`.
 If possible use [NVM](https://github.com/nvm-sh/nvm) to install NodeJS.

-## Install Fonoster command-line tool and Plugins
+## Install the Command-line Tool and the Plugins

 You will also need the Fonoster command-line and the "phone" plugin.
 To install the tools, run the following commands: